tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.332 Tools

-1.3321 Write with a felt-tip pen, or sometimes a pencil, on yellow or white legal pads. ([Susan Santag Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))
+1.3321 Susan Sontag writes with a felt-tip pen, or sometimes a pencil, on yellow or white legal pads. ([Paris Review](https://fs.blog/2013/05/susan-sontag-how-i-write/))

 **1.4 Misc**

-1.41 Keep a worklog

-1.42 Reduce time dissipation
+1.41 Reduce time dissipation

-1.421 Time non-purposeful activity (thinking it as film exposure)
+1.411 Time non-purposeful activity (thinking it as film exposure)

-1.4211 Mobile app or mechanical clock with a symbolic time limit (2h)
+1.4111 Mobile app or mechanical clock with a symbolic time limit (2h)

+1.4112 Even if it's relaxing day, do it as a habit

-1.43 [TODO] Information flow control
+1.42 [TODO] Information flow control

-1.431 information should be arranged in a priority aligned with work
+1.421 information should be arranged in a priority aligned with work

-1.4311 Urgent over important
+1.4211 Urgent over important

+**1.5 My workflow**

+1.51 Daily schedule

+1.511 8:30AM wake up and leetcode for 30 minutes

+1.512 9:30PM learn French on Sofa for 30 minutes

+1.513 0:00AM read poem on Bed for 30 minutes

+1.514 0:30AM meditate for 30 minutes and go to sleep

+1.52 Tasking

+1.521 Monthly role, weekly project

+1.522 One browser for private work, one browser for company work, one browser for relaxation

+1.523 Keep a worklog

 ## 2 Money

 ## 3 Social

-## 4 Fun
+## 4 Have Fun Living

-4.1 Break boundaries
+**4.1 Breach boundaries**

 4.11 Sleep everywhere in your home